bsmith89/longev-mgen/README.md

     -   checkM results
         -   Completeness contamination
     -   Gene count and annotation rate
+    -   What is the sequencing depth?
+Variance?
-    -   MetaCyc pathways as a more robust measure of contamination??
+    -   MetaCyc pathways as a more robust measure of contamination?? (no, probably not)
 -   TODO: Standardize the choice of contigs for each genome.
     -   Consider not reassembling
 -   SUPPLEMENTAL FIGURE of genome recovery workflow